 We all have our vices.
 Whether it's fast food binges or a java addiction, those habits can put a sizable dent in our wallets.
 Here's a look into some of the most harmful costly habits, how much you could save if you mixed things up and tips on how to cut back.

 - The Lottery: Those $2 scratchers can quickly add up.
 According to CNN Money, adults spend an average of $325 a year on lottery tickets.
 And that doesn't even include gambling trips to Vegas or a nearby casino.

 - Caffeine: Typically, each American doles out $1,100 on coffee each year.
 If you break it down, that's about $3 a day.
-The cost of a medium (grande) coffee at Starbucks is $2.45, while a medium latte is $4.15.
+The cost of a medium (grande) coffee at a known coffee shop is $2.45, while a medium latte is $4.15.
 If you're stopping by a coffee shop at least once a day for a caffeine fix, you could be spending up to $1,515 a year.

 - Cigarettes: In addition to the potential health concerns, a nicotine habit poses risks to your budget.
 The average cost of a pack of cigarettes is $6.28, according to the Centers for Disease Control and Prevention, and can be more depending on where you live.
 If you're a pack-a-day smoker, that tallies up to $43.96 a week, or $2,292.20 a year.
 At that rate, over a 10 year period you're looking at spending a grand total of $22,922 or more as the price of cigarettes continues to rise.

 - Fast Food: A typical U.S. household spends about $3,008 a year on food away from home, or $250 a month according to the Bureau of Labor Statistics.
 If you spend $5 on a quick bite for lunch during the week, that's $25 a week or $1,300 a year.
 Do that twice a day, or splurge on a $10 meal, and that's $50 a week or $2,600 a year.